INJURED DUE TO TRIP, SLIP OR FALL?

 But you won’t feel any annoying high sales pressure to hire us on the spot.

-What to Do and Not Do After Slipping and Falling in Fort Worth
+What to Do and Not Do After Your Slip and Fall Accident

 After slipping and failing in an ideal world, you’d simply go and get the medical help you need without thinking about anything else